Neutrollized/codelab-adk-crash-course/README.md

 pip install -r requirements.txt
 ```

-- create `.env` file with the following ENV VARs:
+- create `.env` file with the following ENV VARs in the root of each agent:
 ```
 GOOGLE_API_KEY = "Thequickbrownfoxjumpsoverthelazydog!"
 GOOGLE_GENAI_USE_VERTEXAI = "False"